 - Target member: the method is missing from a Target Platform

 - Assembly name: the .NET Framework assembly that the missing API lives in.

 - Each of the selected Target Platforms is one column, such as ".NET Core": "Not supported" value means the API is not supported on this Target Platform.

-- Recommended Changes: recommended API or technology to change to.
-Currently, this field is empty or out of date for a lot of APIs.
-Due to the large number of APIs, we have big challenge to keep it up.
-We are looking at alternate solutions to provide helpful information to customers.
+- Recommended Changes: the recommended API or technology to change to.
+Currently, this field is empty or out of date for many APIs.
+Due to the large number of APIs, we have a significant challenge to keep it up to date.
+We're looking at alternative solutions to provide helpful information to customers.

 You may find a Missing Assemblies section in your report.
-It tells you that this list of assemblies are referenced by your analyzed assemblies and were not analyzed.
-If it's an assembly that you own, include it in the Api portability analyzer run so that you can get API level detailed portability report for it.
-If it's third party library, looks for if they have newer version supporting your target platform.
-If so, consider moving to the newer version.
-Eventually, you would expect this list includes all the third party assemblies that your app depends on and confirmed that they have a version supporting your target platform.
+This section contains a list of assemblies that are referenced by your analyzed assemblies and were not analyzed.
+If it's an assembly that you own, include it in the API portability analyzer run so that you can get a detailed, API-level portability report for it.
+If it's a third-party library, check if there is a newer version that supports your target platform, and consider moving to the newer version.
+Eventually, the list should include all the third-party assemblies that your app depends on that have a version supporting your target platform.